Cruising the Chilean Fjords

 With coffee in hand, we continued strolling the city, getting some steps in.
 We observed the cleanliness of this city, which was a pleasant surprise after visiting other destinations in Chile, so kudos to Punta Arenas for not forgetting too much about your Pachamama (Mother Earth).

-We soon found ourselves on the edges of the city in the backstreets, so we put our sights on the coastline and headed in that direction, which then led us to enjoy the beach esplanade walk back to the ship, capturing some iconic pics for our memory bank on the way.
+We soon found ourselves on the city's edges in the backstreets, so we set our sights on the coastline and headed in that direction.
+This led us to enjoy the beach esplanade walk back to the ship, capturing iconic pictures for our memory bank.

 We enjoyed the vibrant street art and murals decorating the city as we walked.
-The mural along the waterfront paying tribute to the city's maritime history on buildings was magnificent.
+The mural along the waterfront was magnificent, paying tribute to the city's maritime history on buildings.

 Thank you, Chilean Fjords, for delivering another memorable and magical experience.